sous-chefs/nginx/README.md

 Platform
 --------

-* Debian
+* Debian/Ubuntu
-* Ubuntu
+* RHEL/CentOS

 The `nginx::source` may work anywhere "build-essential" is avaialble.

-**RHEL/CentOS** The `nginx::source` recipe should work on RHEL/CentOS with "init" as the init style attribute.
+The `EPEL repo` is required for nginx::default on RedHat family distros.

 Attributes
 ==========